nikolay-klekto/fs-platform-ru/frontend-react/README.md

 ## 1. Folder Structure

 We have two different apps: desktop and mobile.
-Each component can be related only for one type (dektop/mobile).
+Each component can be related only for one type:

+-   desktop (from 320px to 768px)
+-   mobile (from 769px to 1920px)

 _Note: **ui folder** is a list of figma's styled components.
 Please don't change them_